 - 8.1 Paragraph 74 of National Planning Policy Framework (NPPF) requires local planning authorities to identify and maintain a rolling five-year supply of deliverable housing land.
-This includes an additional buffer of at least 5%, in order to ensure choice and competition in the market for housing land. - 8.2 The most up to date assessment of housing land supply informed by the five year housing land summary included within the Housing Land Availability Assessment, September 2021.
-It identifies the total potential 5-year housing land supply in the borough at 4,012 additional dwellings, a total which includes delivery from sites yet to gain planning permission.
-This represents a shortfall against the Local Plan requirement or approximately a 4 year supply of housing land.
-It is important to note that this assessment of five year land supply includes over 2,000 homes at proposed housing allocations within the Local Plan (2017).
+This includes an additional buffer of at least 5%, in order to ensure choice and competition in the market for housing land. - 8.2 The most up to date assessment of housing land supply informed by the five-year housing land summary included within the Housing Land Availability Assessment, November 2022.
+It identifies the total potential 5-year housing land supply in the borough at 4,008 additional dwellings, a total which includes delivery from sites yet to gain planning permission.
+This represents a shortfall against the Local Plan requirement or approximately a three-year supply of housing land.
+It is important to note that this assessment of five-year land supply includes over 1,000 homes at proposed housing allocations within the Local Plan (2017).
 The potential housing land supply from this proposal is not included in this assessment.
-The proposed dwellings will contribute towards the identified housing land supply.
+However, the 19no. proposed flats would make a valuable contribution towards the borough achieving a five-year housing land supply.